BrevanBender/portfolioSite/README.md

     About Me: ugly page stil need to style that 11:57.
 A couple simple text elements and a carousel identical to the one I had used at earlier commits except is shows pictures of mine that I like.
 This is done using the nth of type css selector and event listeners on buttons to change order.

     projects: I started with an object containing data on projects.
 I then used jqeury to render them onto a container and looped through giving them each a modal function similar to the email on main page. this is all placeholders I want to style this page more.
-I am thinking of trying to add a parallax event so this page doesn't look so basic.
+I added a parallax effect using data-speed to assign numbers to html elements than translate the elements at there respective speed giving the page depth

     resume: I pretty much treated this as a flexbox lab with tons of placeholders.
 I feel bad doing this but I need some serious help with my resume